ethereum/EIPs/EIPS/fundable-token-draft.md

 In the aim of trying step by step to bring all the needed steps into decentralization, exposing all the needed steps of token lifecycle and payment transactions, a funding request can allow wallet owner to initiate the funding request via  blockchain.
 Key benefits:

 * Funding and payment traceability is enhanced bringing the initation into the ledger.
-All payment status con be stored on chain.
+All payment statuses can be stored on chain.
 * Almost all money/token lifecycle is covered via an decentralized approach, complemented with private communications which is common used in the ecosystem.